Bajusz15/beacon/README.md

 # Beacon
 Lightweight deployment and reporting agent for self-hosted IoT devices such as Raspberry Pi.
 It polls a Git repository for new tags and deploys code when a new tag appears.
+Future proof your IoT or self-hosted deployments with automated monitoring and deployment.

 ---